ls-hyu/CSC-591-IoT-Assignment_1/CoAP/README.md

 6. Run the coap-client.py in terminal.

-## How it works
+## CoAP Client
 Files will transmit from server to client and save in `/CoAPdata/` folder in the client PC.
-Moreover, the file `/CoAPdata/time.xlsx` will record the time that each file cost.
-Modify the variables in coap-client.py to transmit different file for different times.
+Moreover, the file `/CoAPdata/time.xlsx` will record the time that sending each file cost.
+Modify the variables in `coap-client.py` to transmit different file for different times.

-### Variables in coap-client.py
+#### Variables in coap-client.py
 filename => Which file we are going to transmit

 columns => Store at which column in time.xlsx (fiename : columns = 100B : 1, 10KB : 2, 1MB : 3, 10MB : 4)